 Iowa Central Community College has an institutionally founded Honor Society.
-For membership into the Iowa Central Honor Society, the following criteria must be met: 1) Cumulative grade point average of 3.5 or higher as of March 1st of the current school year; 2) Student must have met the credit hour requirements to graduate during the current academic year; 3) Developmental courses will not be considered as part of the criteria (grade point average and credit load); 4) Grades must be posted on transcript within three full weeks of end of term.
+For membership into the Iowa Central Honor Society, the following criteria must be met: 1) Developmental courses will not be considered as part of the criteria (grade point average and credit load); 2) Grades must be posted on transcript within three full weeks of end of term; 3) Cumulative grade point average of 3.5 or higher after the fall semester of the current school year; 4) Have met the credit hour requirements to graduate during the current academic year.
 (Honor Society is for students who are graduating; not all students with a 3.5 grade point average qualify.)
-The recognition ceremony for the Iowa Central Honor Society is held during the Spring Semester.
+The induction ceremony for the Iowa Central Honor Society is held during the Spring Semester.